 Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …

-(How To Create domain aliases in cPanel)
+(How To Create a domain alias in cPanel)

 Your new domain alias will be created …